 - If you do not plan to peel the apples, be sure to choose apples with skins that break down easily (like any of the recommended apples above), or if you use a mix of apples, to peel the apples that have tougher skins (like Granny Smith).

-I’m all for the extra nutrients.
+I’m all for the extra nutrients, like loads of vitamin C.

 Also, I love not having to peel apples!